 MySQL clients and utilities such as the mysql

-and mysqldump command-line clients are not
+and mysqldump command-line clients are not able

-able to locate the
+to locate the

-my.ini file located in
+my.ini file located in the

-utility applications, create a new
+applications, create a new

-file in the Windows installation directory (for example,
+Windows installation directory (for example,

-Under Windows Server 2003, Windows Server 2000 and Windows XP,
+Under Windows Server 2003, Windows Server 2000, Windows XP, and

 Services application that is supplied